golangee/i18n/README.md

 1. use the [Android XML Format](https://developer.android.com/guide/topics/resources/string-resource).
 1. import the i18n dependency `go get github.com/worldiety/i18n` in your module.
-1. configure and usage is as easy as this
+1. configuration and usage is as easy as this
     ```go
         package main